 That's why we created this poker odds calculator - to make it as easy as possible for you to make the right call in any situation, for all poker hands and for all poker variants!
 It couldn't be simpler, and you can have it running in the background every time you play online poker.
-You can even export your calculation results and post them on your favorite forum or website – now that’s a great way to get feedback on your plays and is a fun feature of our No Limit Texas Holdem odds calculator.
-Click here to learn How to Use the Odds Calculator and start improving your game today.
+You can even export your calculation results and post them on your favorite forum or website – now that's a great way to get feedback on your plays and is a fun feature of our No Limit Texas Hold'em odds calculator.

 A poker sites calculator is an application that lets you run any scenario that you see at a poker table.
 Once you say what cards you have, and what cards other players have, the poker calculator will go to work and, in a matter of seconds, tell you what your odds of winning are.
 There are no guarantees but, in the long run, using the kind of statistical information you get from a poker odds calculator can give you a real edge over players that don't realize what they're missing out on.

-This poker calculator online is deceivingly easy to use but, in reality, it has a lot of functionality!
-Start by selecting your game of choice using the drop down list in the bottom left hand corner.
+This new poker calculator online is deceivingly easy to use but, in reality, it has a lot of functionality!
+Start by selecting your game of choice using the drop down list in the top left hand corner.
 We have built the poker calculator to provide poker hand calculations on Texas Hold'em, Omaha, Omaha Hi/Low, Seven Card Stud, Seven Card Stud Hi/Lo, Seven Card Stud Hi/Lo No Qualifier / and Razz.
-Then, look to the right side of this poker hand calculator to see all available cards.
+Then, look to the bottom of the poker hand calculator to see all available cards.

 In this example, we'll assume that you chose Texas Hold'em to use with the poker odds calculator, but the same procedure applies across the board.
-To get things started, simply select the two cards that you're holding by clicking on the images of available cards, which will then be removed from the pool and appear in your hand above.
+To get things started, simply select the two cards that you're holding by clicking on both, the suit and the card, which will appear in your hand above.

 This gives you a simple snapshot of what you can expect and, like any good poker calculator, makes it easy to make the right decision quickly.

-You can use this simple odds chart for calculating odds while playing.
+You can use this simple odds chart for calculating odds and probabilities while playing and deciding which bets to make.
 It has basic hand odds given the number of "outs" after the flop or after the turn.
 Feel free to save this image to your computer for use any time you need it!